NethServer/docs/administrator-manual/en/subscription.rst

 5. Click on :guilabel:`Register now` button

 At the end, the subscription plan name and validity are reported inside the page.
-Monitoring and access to stable repositories are automatically enabeld.
+Monitoring and access to stable repositories are automatically enabled.

 .. [#Dartagnan] Dartagnan documentation: https://nethesis.github.io/dartagnan/
 .. [#Nethesis] Nethesis official site: http://www.nethesis.it